Report: Fewer Marketers are Confident in Ability to Measure Mobile Ad Efforts

-Although marketers are now deploying mobile advertising campaigns, new research suggests that they are having trouble measuring the metrics associated with these types of efforts.
+Although marketers are now deploying mobile advertising campaigns in areas such as search and social media, new research suggests that they are having trouble measuring the metrics associated with these types of efforts.

 Forrester and Yieldmo recently published the “Attention 2.0: Enhancing Ad Measurement Beyond Clicks and Viewability” report, and statistics showed that only 40% of marketers are confident in their organization’s ability to measure the conversion rate of their mobile advertising efforts.
 The same percentage said they were confident in their company’s ability to gauge impressions.